FOREX-Dollar jumps as Powell flags higher terminal rate

 "The market is zeroed in on the March 22 'dot plot' for a clear signal" of what the terminal rate is likely to be, said Adam Button, chief currency analyst at ForexLive in Toronto.

-Traders are now pricing for the rate to peak at 5.57% in September.
+Fed officials in December had forecast that rates would increase to between 5.00% and 5.25% this year.
+Traders are now pricing for the rate to peak at 5.64% in September.

+Friday's employment report for February will also give clues on whether January's blockbuster report, which showed employers added a much more-than-expected 517,000 jobs, was a one-off spike or part of a more sustained trend.

+Economists are projecting job gains of 203,000, while wages are expected to rise 0.3% for the month and 4.8% on an annual basis.
+USNFAR=ECI, USAVGE=ECI, USAVHE=ECI

-It had slid earlier after the Reserve Bank of Australia (RBA) raised its cash rate by 25 basis points to the highest in more than a decade, as was expected, but suggested it might be nearly done tightening.
+The Australian currency had slid after the Reserve Bank of Australia (RBA) raised its cash rate by 25 basis points to the highest in more than a decade, as expected, but suggested it might be nearly done tightening.

 ========================================================